Skip to content

 Many moms arrive in the operating room without really knowing what to expect.
 Here are the main steps:

-Anesthesia Epidural anesthesia or spinal anesthesia (spinal) in the vast majority of cases
+• Anesthesia: epidural or spinal anesthesia in the vast majority of cases

-Installation Lying on the table, with a sheer curtain in front of you
+• Setup: lying down on the table, with an opaque curtain in front of you

-Skin-to-skin contact It's even possible in the operating room, if all goes well
+• Skin-to-skin contact: possible even in the operating room, if all goes well

 💡 Good to know: You’ll be awake during the procedure.
 You’ll be able to talk, hear your baby cry, and often have skin-to-skin contact right away.